maeenmohammed2027/NHS-Appointment-Data-Analysis/README.md

-# NHS-Appointment-Data-Analysis
 # NHS Appointment Data Analysis

 This project analyzes NHS appointment data using Python to uncover trends in attendance, service settings, and future demand.
-The analysis supports strategic decisions aligned with NHS goals for expanding community care and improving access.
+The goal is to provide insights that support NHS strategic decisions around community care, service access, and resource planning.

 ## Key Features
-- Data wrangling with Pandas
+- Data wrangling and cleaning using Pandas
-- Visualizations with Seaborn and Matplotlib
+- Interactive visualizations using Seaborn and Matplotlib
-- Time-series forecasting with Prophet
+- Forecasting with Facebook Prophet for General Practice and Social Prescribing services
-- Focus on appointment trends, non-attendance, and service types
+- Analysis of non-attendance patterns and seasonal demand fluctuations

 ## Tools Used
 Python, Pandas, NumPy, Seaborn, Matplotlib, Prophet, Jupyter Notebook

 ## Outputs
-- Insights on seasonal demand and waiting times
-- GP appointment forecasting
+- Data-driven insights into NHS appointment volume and delays
+- Forecast models to support planning and service delivery
-- Visual dashboards
+- Visual dashboards supporting data storytelling

 ## Author
 Maeen Mohammed